William-Yeh/docker-ansible/README.md

 These are Docker images for [Ansible](https://github.com/ansible/ansible) software, installed in a selected Linux distributions.

-- OS: Debian (jessie, wheezy), Ubuntu (xenial, trusty, precise), CentOS (7, 6), Alpine (3).
+Base OS: Debian (jessie, wheezy), Ubuntu (xenial, trusty, precise), CentOS (7, 6), Alpine (3).

-- Ansible: four versions -
+Ansible: four versions are provided -

   1. provides the most recent *stable* version of Ansible; suitable for most people.
-  2. same as stable version, but is designed for building *minimal* images out of playbooks; i.e., the Ansible body will be removed when mission completed.
+  2. same as stable version, but is designed for building (near-)*minimal* images out of playbooks; i.e., the Ansible body will be removed when mission completed.
+Refer to “[Build Docker images with Ansible: A half-blood approach](https://github.com/William-Yeh/build-docker-with-ansible)” for working examples and slides.
   3. provides the old 1.9 version of Ansible.
   4. provides the *experimental* version of Ansible; i.e., the master branch of git.

 Each version is further divided into two variants:

-- Normal variant: intended to be used as Ansible *control machines*, or in cases that is unsuitable in the onbuild variants.
+- *Normal* variant: intended to be used as Ansible *control machines*, or in cases that is inadequate in the onbuild variants.
-- Onbuild variant: intended to be used to build Docker images.
+- *Onbuild* variant: intended to be used to build Docker images.

 ## Images and tags